 Watts Drainage "Accutrol" roof drain weir data has been used to calculate a practical roof release rate and detention storage volume for the rooftops.
 It should be noted that the "Accutrol" weir has been used as an example only, and that other products may be specified for use, provided that the total roof drain release rate is restricted to match the maximum rate of release indicated in Table 2, and that sufficient roof storage is provided to meet (or exceed) the resulting volume of detained stormwater.
-Proposed drain release rates have been calculated based on the Accutrol weir settings at 1/4 open or less.
+Proposed drain release rates vary between two roof tops and have been calculated based on the Accutrol weirs set to the minimum allowable opening.
 Storage volume and controlled release rate are summarized in Table 2: